We are searching for

 Yes, you can buy a car and give it as a gift, though there are certain tax restrictions depending on the cost of the vehicle.
 If you are giving the gift to a spouse, you can spend up to $30,000 before incurring extra taxes; if you aren't married, that number falls to $15,000.
 You should also make sure that the person receiving the car will like it.
 Buying a car as a "surprise" gift isn't the best idea, as it is very difficult to return a car once the paperwork has been signed.

-Can You Buy a Car and Put it in Someone Else's Name?
+Can You Buy a Car and Put It in Someone Else's Name?

 Yes, it's possible to buy a car and put it in someone else's name.
 The other party must be aware of the purchase, and you can even put your name on the loan or cosign with another party.
 If you want to buy a vehicle as a surprise, you'll need to apply for the loan under your name only.
 You can still register the car under both of your names with this method, but it's usually better to inform the other party before purchasing them a car.